infinitered/ProMotion-form/README.md

 #### update_form_data

 Forces a reload of the form.
+This is useful when your have changed the hash you returned in your `form_data` method.

 #### render_form